 IN THE LUCERNE TREE WITH OUR BROTHER.

 Here we are in 1967, emerging into womanhood.
 We look quite similar with our teased, bouffant hairdos.
+Oh dear, the hairspray we must have inhaled!
 However, I was merely following Robbie’s lead.
-My blonde sister was always more glamourous and more interested in fashion than me, and this has never changed. 😍
+My blonde sister was always more glamourous and more interested in fashion than me, and this has never changed.
+To be honest, I was not a very successful teenager.
+Old age suits me much better. 😍

 The caring profession of nursing was a perfect fit for Robbie; in mothercraft, aged care and later as a recreational therapist for dementia patients.
 I remember at one point she produced a little in-house magazine for elderly residents, recording their excursions.
 It was so heartwarming and funny.
 (Our school essays had always been highly praised, as opposed to our marks in maths .😨)